adrocampos/EEG-Droid/docs/learn.md

 <a name="what_is_a_seizure"></a>
 ### What is a seizure?
-An epileptic seizure is a transient occurrence of signs and/or symptoms due to abnormal excessive or synchronous neuronal activity in the brain [[3](#bib)].
-The period during which the seizure actually occurs is called the ictus period.
-The aura is the earliest part of the seizure recognized (and often the only part remembered by the patient) and it could act as a warning.
+An epileptic seizure is a transient occurrence of signs and symptoms due to abnormal excessive or synchronous neuronal activity in the brain [[3](#bib)].
+The period during which the seizure occurs is called the ictus period.
+The aura is the earliest part of the seizure recognized (and often the only part remembered by the patient), and it could act as a warning.
 The period immediately after a seizure is the postictical period [[10](#bib)].

 <a name="what_is_not_a_seizure"></a>
 ### What is not a seizure? [[1](#bib)]